- 2016 NEURON Summer Course

-Parallel Simulation with NEURON is for users who already know how to write hoc or Python code for NEURON, and now want to learn powerful strategies for creating models that will run on parallel hardware.
+Parallel Simulation with NEURON runs from June 25-27.
+It is for users who already know how to write hoc or Python code for NEURON, and need to create models that will run on parallel hardware.

 - NEURON at CNS 2014 meeting